spatialnetworks/fulcrum-guide-to-data-collection/02-data-collection-101.md

 _What do I want to learn?_

-Having a clear and defined **purpose** for your field data collection is imperative.
+Having a clear and defined **purpose** for your field data collection project is imperative.
 On-the-ground surveys can be expensive, both in terms of time _and_ money.
 You should clearly define your goals and objectives before conducting your data collection activities.

 ![](https://farm4.staticflickr.com/3739/10723081213_5db79638d0_k_d.jpg)[^1]